bluescarni/tanuki/test/catch/docs/configuration.md

 With the exception of `CATCH_CONFIG_EXPERIMENTAL_REDIRECT`, these toggles can be disabled by using `_NO_` form of the toggle, e.g. `CATCH_CONFIG_NO_WINDOWS_SEH`.

+`CATCH_CONFIG_USE_BUILTIN_CONSTANT_P` is ON by default for Clang and GCC (but as far as possible, not for other compilers masquerading for these two).
+However, it can cause bugs where the enclosed code is evaluated, even though it should not be, e.g. in [#2925](https://github.com/catchorg/Catch2/issues/2925).

 ### `CATCH_CONFIG_FAST_COMPILE`
 This compile-time flag speeds up compilation of assertion macros by ~20%,